tisztamo/protosun/_posts/2015-06-14-rendering-with-native-templates.md

 image: 2015/native_american.jpg
 ---

 We will finally see something on the screen!
 Logic-less templates are sexy, so we give them a try in the form of 'native' HTML templates.
-Today we will build the view of our MVC design, so that the simulation will come to life.
+Today we will build the view of our MVC design so that the simulation will come to life.

 ### Separation of concerns